IgorVirag/Genome-visualizer/README.md

 # Genome-visualizer
-This repository contains an application for manualy entering nucleobases and visualizing genom from generated nucleobases pars.
+This repository contains an application for manualy entering nucleobases and visualizing genome from generated nucleobases pars.

 ## Guide on application usage